-Whether you are home-schooling or looking for resrouces to keep your kids learning all year, Project WILD has resources for you and your learners.
+Whether you are home-schooling or looking for resources to keep your kids learning all year, Project WILD has resources for you and your learners.

 Note: the resources provided below are abbreviated Project WILD activities.
 To receive full training, please contact your state coordinator.